Dr. Linda Rozell-Shannon, PhD President and Founder

 The main annual Walk/Run for VBF is the Purple Polka Dot Race.

-2022 will be the seventh year for the Purple Polka Dot Race, VBF’s signature Walk / Run event.
+Each year the Purple Polka Dot Race is VBF’s signature Walk / Run event.
 Jody Lee founded the Purple Polka Dot Race in 2015 to honor her daughter, Meghana, who was born with a port-wine stain birthmark.
 Today, the race is one of the largest and most successful national events held to raise awareness and funds for VBF’s mission.

 Click here to receive updates from the PPDR Facebook Page.